3astbeast/RedTail-Toolbar/README.md

 - **Show Break Even Button** / **Break Even Offset (ticks)** — Enable and configure the BE button (0 = true breakeven)
 - **Show Pan Button** — Enable the pan mode toggle
 - **Show Indicator Manager** — Enable the indicator visibility button
+- **Show Command Center** — Enable the live indicator configuration panel
+- **Show Screenshot Button** / **Screenshot Folder** — Enable screenshots and set the save location
+- **Show Timeframe Switcher** / **Timeframe List** — Enable quick timeframe buttons and configure the available intervals

 ---

 ## Drawing Tools

-The following 6 custom drawing tools are included.
+The following 7 custom drawing tools are included.
 Once installed, they appear in NinjaTrader's Drawing Tools menu and can be added to the toolbar like any other tool.

 ---